 US Business Affiliation?: There’s no business registered in NYS with any of the business names in the domains above.
 Further, past employees report that the company is actually based in Montreal Canada, even though they called exclusively on US based businesses.

 “When I can’t find a business registered with the state their supposedly affiliated with, I won’t do business with them,” says Christine Speedy, 3D Merchant Services.

 The caller said that she was providing a free cost review “funded by major banks, processors” and others in the industry.
 That perked my ears.
 Who was paying for it?
 I wasn’t able to get a straight answer other than the big banks etc and they may change from time to time.
 “Are you a processor or ISO?”
 “No, we’re a broker.
 We save you…” .
 I asked it they were a lead generation company for processors?
 “No.” From my research and industry knowledge, in my opinion, they’re conducting lead generation which they then send to ISO’s, or independent sales organizations, and then they get paid for deals.
 That’s pretty common.

 The pitch is that by providing merchant statements they’ll give a side by side comparison so that I could see if I was getting gouged.
 No obligation.

-Statement reviews are a good idea.
+Statement reviews are a good idea when lacking technology know to reduce their usefulness.
 Sekurecostreview.com and affiliated web sites highlight four items about their business: